gvwilson/sensibleadventures/misc/bear-02.md

 "...my paw..." the bear muttered again.

-Prince Lormay sighed and waved his free hand at Manpa and Jinpa and his bodyguards to sheathe their swords.
+Prince Thokmay sighed and waved his free hand at Manpa and Jinpa and his bodyguards to sheathe their swords.
 "Are you all right?" he asked his sister gently.